MATH 201

 Attendance for recitation is optional, although HIGHLY encouraged.

-During recitations, you will be working through various examples with the TAs to help you better understand the topics covered in lecture and practice working through some more challenging problems that you might encounter.
+During recitations, you will be working through various examples with the TA to help you better understand the topics covered in lecture and practice working through some more challenging problems that you might encounter.

 Written Homework